webmaster442/Calculator/Calculator/manual.md

 Parameters: No parameters are needed

+## commands, cmds

+Prints out the list of available commands.

+Parameters: No parameters are needed

+## convert

+Converts between number systems

+Parameters:

+1. Number in source system
+2. Source number system.
+Must be in range 2 to 35
+1. Target number system.
+Must be in range 2 to 35

 ## deg

 Changes the angle mode to degrees, which divides the circle into 360 parts